BSN-Spartan/Data-Center-Gateway/README.md

 kong-service: microservice of the gateway

-redis: gateway's access key authentication and flow restriction
+redis: used to store the user's access key, the gateway's TPS and TPD flow restriction is also based on redis implementation

 ### Installation: